Niterg/python_lab/README.md

 # Python Lab

-The created application supports microservices architecture which helps in scaling the application in a large containerized deployment
+The created application supports microservices architecture which helps in scaling the application in a large containerized deployment.
 The applications can be found in a ``Dockerfile``

 ### 1. Chat application